 Our second area of priority is treatment research.
 Our team of academic and clinical psychologists collaborate with a number of major alcohol and drug services to conduct research with a focus on improving treatment retention and effectiveness with substance use disorders and gambling problems.
 Our work has a strong focus on managing addictions and mental health disorders in an integrated manner.

-Peter Miller is a Principal Research Fellow in the School of Psychology and the Co-Director of the Violence Prevention Group at Deakin University's Geelong Campus.
+Peter Miller is a Professor of Psychology in the School of Psychology and the Co-Director of the Violence Prevention Group at Deakin University's Geelong Campus.

 All these projects, which are run through Deakin, are leading up to Peter's national agenda to reduce nightlife violence in Australian cities.
 It worked in Sydney, where Peter was influential in the establishment of the 3:00am 'last drinks' laws, a controversial policy he publicly supported in the ABC documentary 'Dead Drunk' which follows four groups of partygoers on a night out in Sydney's Kings Cross just after the lockout laws were implemented.

 The current major project for Peter's Violence Prevention Group is a national study on the role of alcohol and other drugs in family violence.
 He is currently conducting a nation-wide postal survey going out to 30,000 homes.
 His team is also accessing police data and tracking offenders and victims over time to predict violence in the future, with the goal of gathering 5 years worth of data across all the police stations in Australia.

 The next step for Peter is to develop his team further with new and improved strategies for violence prevention.
 He aims to implement practices beyond the policies, to work closely with police and to build a world leading research agenda that will ultimately make Geelong, Victoria and Australia safer places to live.